 - 17. The PC reviews and assesses the R-PP, taking the TAP synthesis, the Bank Assessment Note, and other comments into account.
 The FMT produces a Summary Report outlining the key issues that are identified during the PC discussion of the R-PP, and that the PC recommends the country consider in its R-PP activities and address in a Progress Report submitted at the end of the first phase of FCPF-funded R-PP activities.
 The Bank task team may choose to revisit its Assessment Note following PC discussions. - 18.
-A REDD Country Participant are allowed three submissions of an R-PP to the PC for consideration. - 19.
+The PC decided to establish working groups of PC representatives to conduct preliminary assessments of R-PPs ahead of the upcoming PC meetings.
+The FMT proposed in an email to PC members on November 18, 2009, that groups of four PC representatives (two REDD Country Participants and two Donor Participants) conduct a preliminary assessment of a set of two to four R-PPs on behalf of the PC.
+PC representatives would produce a draft assessment of each country R-PP, and make a presentation on their assessment at the next PC meeting, to facilitate a final PC recommendation on each R-PP. The FMT requests any interested PC members to nominate a country representative for this process, via email to fcpfsecretariat@worldbank.org. - 19.
+A REDD Country Participant is allowed three submissions of an R-PP to the PC for consideration. - 20.
 Resubmissions follow the same procedure as original submissions in terms of FMT, TAP, Bank and PC review, although the process would be streamlined by the FMT as appropriate in order to avoid duplication of previous efforts and to encourage timely review.
 Only the lead TAP reviewer and selected TAP members would be tasked with reviewing the resubmitted R-PP and reporting to the PC through the FMT.
-The Bank's Assessment Note of a resubmission will indicate the progress made in meeting the issues identified in the Bank's assessment of the previous version of the R-PP. - 20.
+The Bank's Assessment Note of a resubmission will indicate the progress made in meeting the issues identified in the Bank's assessment of the previous version of the R-PP. - 21.
 The TAP may continue assisting a country after the R-PP review has been completed.
 It may be available for limited specific requests for technical assistance from a country whose R-PP has been assessed by the PC, subject to resource and staffing constraints.